kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 ### Binary (recommended)

-To build the binary, run the following command in the root of this repo:
+To build the binary, run the following command in the root of the repo:

 ```bash
 make build-scheduler GO_BUILD_ENV='CGO_ENABLED=0 GOOS=linux GOARCH=amd64'